nicoleontech/cassidoo-interviewQuestions/README.md

-# js-projects
+# Cassidy newsletter - Interview question of the week
-This is a repository, where i will add some of the projects i code along following tutorials and other courses.
-My main goal is to add some nice features on my own, so i will get some extra practice on the topics i study!
+This is a repository, where i will add my version of solution to these interview questions.
+My main goal is to get some extra practice on Javascript and to revisit some of these solutions after some time has passed to review to code i once wrote!